African Solidarity Fund: Performance

 In January 2021, ASF's compliance with ISO 9001:2015 was certified by the UK branch of Veritas Certification Holding SAS.
 Compliance with ISO 9001:2015 may serve as an objective and verifiable indicator of ASF's strong performance in terms of operational management and fund administration.

 Regional significance

 The ASF is one of the three main multilateral financial guarantee institutions on the African continent, the others being: the African Guarantee Fund (AGF) and the Fonds Africain de Garantie et de Coopération Economique (FAGACE).

-Due to differences in their corporate reporting practices, it is difficult to compare the performance of these three regional bodies.
-Nevertheless, it is noteworthy that the ASF has achieved a higher independent rating (AA+) than the AGF (AA-) and FAGACE (AA-).
-ASF's and FAGACE's rating reports are available on the CGR Rating website.
+In February 2025, the ASF obtained official recognition as a specialized institution of the African Union.
+This decision was taken at the Summit of the Heads of the member States of the African Union.

 Perspectives

-Mauritania and Guinea joined the ASF in July 2021 and May 2022 respectively.
-Ten other African countries have indicated their intention to join the ASF: Angola, Botswana, Cameroon, Cape Verde, Comoros, Gambia, Ghana, Nigeria, Republic of Congo and Uganda.
+Morocco and Sierra Leone joined the ASF in June 2024.
+Cape Verde, Congo, Comoros, Gambia and Liberia joined in late June 2023.
+Another 14 countries are in an advanced stage of joining the Fund: Angola, Botswana, Cameroon, Democratic Republic of Congo, Equatorial Guinea, Madagascar, Namibia, Sudan, Nigeria, Seychelles, South Africa, and Uganda.

-The President of Chad, Idriss Déby, has recommended that the ASF should be transformed into a specialized institution of the African Union.
-This recommendation has received the support of the Prime Minister of Niger, Brigi Rafini.